teresaam7/teresaam7/README.md

 ###

-🤖 I am interested in machine learning and AI & Automation.\
+💻 I’m into web and mobile development — I enjoy both designing interfaces and solving the logic behind them.
-☕ In my free time,  I enjoy drawing, working on personal projects, and hit the gym.\
+🎨 In my free time, I like drawing, working on personal projects, and doing sports.
-👾 Collaborative team player, excited to engage in new projects and ideas.
+🤝 I’m a team player, always open to new ideas and ready for challenges.
 ###

 <h2 align="center"> 🚀 Projects</h2>